lenjason/lenjason.github.io/projects/project-1.md

 For this project I was the team lead and complete over 60% of the work for this project including all of the manipulation of the MS Access Database and associatied user interface.
 I also worte most of the technical maintenance manual documentation and about a third of the user manual documentation.

+<a href="https://lenjason.github.io/projects/MonsterStrikePPT.pptx">PowerPoint of the Project Overview</a>

+<a href="https://lenjason.github.io/projects/MonsterStrikeDB.exe">Executable of Database</a>